xemonix0/Cherry-Doom/README.md

 ## Features

+Note that this feature list is relative to [Woof!'s](https://github.com/fabiangreffrath/woof/blob/master/README.md#key-features);
+read the latter for more details.
+Some features were first introduced in Nugget Doom and later merged into Woof!, and so they're not listed here anymore.

-Most of Nugget Doom's features come from other sources, like source ports and mods; the initial implementations for some are **ported from (p.f.)** said sources, while others are just **inspired by (i.b.)** them.
+Most of Nugget Doom's features come from other sources, like source ports and mods;
+the initial implementations for some are **ported from (p.f.)** said sources, while others are just **inspired by (i.b.)** them.
 These acknowledgements are included in the feature lists below; be aware that some might be inaccurate or outright missing.

 A few settings are labeled as _**CFG-Only**_: they can only be toggled by editing `nugget-doom.cfg`.
 For these settings, their CVAR names are provided alongside the _CFG-Only_ label as guidance.

 ### General